unoplatform/Uno.Telerik.UI-For-UWP/CONTRIBUTING.md

 ## Before You Start

-Anyone wishing to contribute to the UI for Universal Windows Platform project MUST read & sign the [UI For Universal Windows Platform Contribution License Agreement](https://docs.google.com/forms/d/e/1FAIpQLSfQAzVxnnfwRQmtJCVmB41_ig1gYow--Gr8qLvaDxJRNHPtUQ/viewform).
-The UI for UWP team cannot accept pull requests from users who have not signed the CLA first.

 This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
 For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).